 Thesis and Anti-thesis | Interpretations of Basic Mandalas

-Freedom vs. Fate
+Freedom vs. Destiny

 It’s easy to fall into the trap and assume that the opposite of freedom is an empty lack of freedom or imprisonment.